Reliability becomes an engineering discipline the moment a team designs not only for normal operation, but also for degraded behavior and failure.

 Trade-off framing

-Make trade-offs explicit for reliability engineering discipline and systemic operations management: release speed, automation level, observability cost, and operational complexity.
+Make trade-offs explicit: release speed, automation level, observability cost, and operational complexity.

 Context